MindSton-mc/.github/profile/README.md

 To contribute to the project, please **read and follow the installation instructions in the readme of the repository** you want to contribute to, then **read the CONTRIBUTING.md of the repository and the Code Of Conduct** located in the **.github folder**.
 This helps to maintain a good working atmosphere and minimizes surprises in the code during development.
 If you want to use the software, don't forget too look at the **SECURITY.md of the repositories** of the software you are using.
 We mostly only support the **latest version for security updates**.

-## How to join the project as a developer?
+## How to join the project as a staff?

 ### Please contact Peperehobbit01 on Discord with the username peperehobbits01.
 Forms will be available later...